jaredly/j3/Roadmap.md

   I mean it's probably fine to just do the calculation on the fly?
   - so like, instead of ever indexing the string, or taking it's length, I convert it to a list of graphemes.
 Right?
 Seems reasonable.
+- [ ] Ok, but also I should really suppport composition events. so ... yeah that's fun.
+  - how to tell that a keydown is going to be a compositionevent?
+    🤔
+  - hm it'll be a little interesting to try to represent those though. like ... do I need to potentially have them anywhere? or I guess I could represent them as a 'replace this temp grapheme'. that's probably fine.
+Don't need to be too fancy.

 # ByHand